informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 - `.vocab`: Used to represent a vocabulary.
 - `.chaise-autofill`: Used to set the height and width to fill the parent container based on the user's browser.
 - `.fullscreen-off`: When applied in iframe template, this class hides the full screen button that appears at the top right corner.
-- `.reduce-margin-after-header`: Used on a `<h3>` or other header tag to reduce the space after the header to 5px.
+- `.chaise-reduce-header-margin`: Used on a `<h3>` or other header tag to reduce the space after the header to 5px.
+[Link to implementation](https://github.com/informatics-isi-edu/chaise/blob/master/src/assets/scss/_markdown-container.scss#L107-L109)
-- `.iframe-after`: Reduces the margin after content when an iframe is the next element.
+- `.chaise-iframe-after`: Reduces the margin after the element's content when an iframe is the next element.
 This class will reduce the margin and pull the iframe content closer.
+[Link to implementation](https://github.com/informatics-isi-edu/chaise/blob/master/src/assets/scss/_markdown-container.scss#L112-L114)
 - `.chaise-image-preview`: When applied to an image, Chaise will properly display a scaled down version of the image to the users.
 Clicking on the image would allow users to see the fully scaled version of the image.
 You can find an example [here](#6-image-with-zoom-capabilties).
 While the behavior looks like a zoom, by clicking on images with this class, we're switching between these two modes:
   - The scaled-down version,
     - The height of the image is limited to 50vh.
 Therefore small images will be displayed fully, while the bigger images will be scaled down to fit the limited size.